Pisaru/romai/README.md

 This repository provides an adapted 2D human pose estimation and joint angle analysis pipeline based on OpenMMLab’s MMpose framework (v1.3.2; an open-source toolbox for pose estimation using deep learning models such as PyTorch) with the HRNet-W32 architecture, refined for clinical validation.
 It extracts human keypoints from standard 2D video and automatically computes joint range of motion (ROM).

-This repository accompanies a clinical validation study evaluating the intra- and inter-instrument reliability and concurrent validity of this AI-based approach against the universal goniometer (clinical gold standard) and a commercial IMU-based motion capture system (Noraxon myoMOTION).
+This repository accompanies a clinical validation study evaluating the intra- and inter-instrument reliability and concurrent validity of this AI-based approach against the universal goniometer (Universal standard) and a commercial IMU-based motion capture system (Noraxon myoMOTION).

 ## Project Overview